vsantama/NoName_VictorEla/GDD.md

 ### 4.3 Characters and enemies

 At the beggining of the game there's a default character to play (shiba dog), there are other two unlockable characters (german shepherd and human) that can be unlocked with points from the game.
-Also, players can upload a png to use as a customized character.

 The main enemy is a monster following your character from the left side of the main screen.
 The slower you are avoiding and defeating obstacles the closer the monster gets to you, and as soon as it touches (or eats) you, you die.